SherG/sherrieg/content/blog/turn-news-off/index.md

 I think it's worth asking periodically:

-* Which threats are currently being pushed by politicians and media?
-* Are these threats being hyped?
-* How much of the news and political discourse is dedicated to catastrophizing?
+* How much news and political discourse is engaged in catastrophizing?
 * Why?
 Who benefits?

 ## About Gavin de Becker and the Gift of Fear masterclass